msbCyricTohoku/PowerMed/README.md

 PowerMed is a lightweight Flask + SQLite web app for **patient registration** and **clinical record logging** (diseases, symptoms, and an approximate severity score), with **type-ahead suggestions** backed by a **hard-coded medical vocabulary** plus optional **BioBERT NER suggestions** via Hugging Face Transformers.

-> Important: This project is a software prototype for information capture and triage-style scoring.
-It is **not** a diagnostic or treatment tool.

 ---

 ## Features